Is it just us?

 We are a workshop for young LGBTQ+ identified writers 21-40 years old.
 What we offer is a non-traditional workshop in the peer-to-peer style.

-What does that mean?
 We are not writing coaches, we are not teachers.
 We, like you, are young writers in New York.
 Together we edit, give feedback and constructive criticism with the goal of encouraging you to do your best work, to assist in integrating yourself into the queer literary scene, and to write, write often, and to submit to as many opportunities as possible, while providing the tools to continue that mission after your time at the Workshop has come to an end.

 What does Hypergraphic mean?